dolphindb/api-java/README.md

 ### 8. Data type conversion between DolphinDB and Java

-Java API provides objects that correspond to the internal data types of DolphinDB.
+Java API provides objects that correspond to DolphinDB data types.
 They are usually named as Basic+ `<DataType>`, such as BasicInt, BasicDate, and so on.

-For certain basic Java types, we can directly create the corresponding DolphinDB data types through the constructor, such as `new BasicInt(4)`, `new BasicDouble(1.23)`.
-The following types, however, need to be converted.
+For certain basic Java types, we can directly create the corresponding DolphinDB data types such as `new BasicInt(4)`, `new BasicDouble(1.23)`.
+The following Java types, however, need to be converted.
 - `CHAR` type: The `CHAR` type in DolphinDB is stored as a Byte, so use the `BasicByte` type to construct `CHAR` in the Java API, for example `new BasicByte((byte)'c')`
 - `SYMBOL` type: The `SYMBOL` type in DolphinDB is an optimization of strings, which can improve the efficiency of DolphinDB for string data storage and query, but this type is not needed in Java, so Java API does not provide `BasicSymbol `This kind of object can be processed directly with `BasicString`.
 - Temporal types: Temporal data types are stored as int or long type in DolphinDB.
 DolphinDB provides 9 temporal data types: date, month, time, minute, second, datetime, timestamp, nanotime, nanotimestamp, the highest precision can be Nanoseconds.
 For a detailed description, refer to [DolphinDB Timing Type and Conversion] (https://www.dolphindb.com/cn/help/TemporalTypeandConversion.html).
 Since Java also provides data types such as LocalDate, LocalTime, LocalDateTime and YearMonth, Java API provides all Java temporal types and conversion functions between int or long in the Utils class.